1949 St. Anthony's Hospital fire: Building

+A detailed scale model of the first St. Anthony Hospital is on display in Gallery 5 on the first level of the Effingham County Museum, 110 East Jefferson, Effingham, Illinois.
+The model was constructed by Museum volunteer Jo Thomas.
+It is positioned along a working model train route that contains many other historic structures from Effingham County history.
+The Effingham County Museum has other fire-related artifacts and photographs.
+It is open from 10:00 AM to 2:00 PM on Tuesdays and Saturdays from March through late December, and otherwise by appointment.
+Scheduled individual and tour group visits are welcomed.
+The Museum's mailing address is ECCCMA, Box 324, Effingham, IL 62401.

 Fire

 Shortly before midnight on April 4, 1949, a fire broke out at St. Anthony's Hospital.
 It spread rapidly through the building because of the open construction of the building and the combustible building materials.
 One of the victims, Frank Ries, was alerted about the fire shortly after it was detected after a hospital switchboard operator, Sister Anastasia Groesch, telephoned him to the hospital.
 He was called prior to the fire department and attempted to extinguish the fire by spraying a fire extinguisher down the laundry chute on each floor.
 The fire had been reported to Sister Groesch by Sister Mary Edmunda Hiersig, who reported that she smelled smoke in the first floor around 11:30 pm as she was going off duty.

 There were 116 patients and ten staff on duty when the fire started.
 Many of them were trapped on the upper floors by the rapid spread of the fire.
 These included eleven newborn infants in the nursery and the nurse who stayed behind with them.
 Many who were on the first floor were able to either walk out or escape via low windows; however, many who jumped to escape from the fire from the second or third floors had long lasting injuries.
 Others were rescued by doctors and nurses who returned into the building multiple times until they were overcome by the fire or their injuries and unable to return into the building.

 The twenty-six men and three pumpers of the Effingham Volunteer Fire Department were under prepared for the rapidly spreading fire, that had already burned through the building roof within ten minutes of the fires being detected and the department arriving.
 The department was small and only had three pumping engines and no ladder trucks or other equipment to rescue patients trapped on the second or third floors.
 Eleven mutual aid departments also responded.